asongtoruin/trash-dungeon/content/sessions/Session-2.md

 - Percivous and Yllwalyn see a large half-orc outside the blacksmith's
 - Percivous introduces himself and asks where he can get his axe sharpened
 - The half-orc introduces herself as Norah Yama.
 "There's a fair amount of damage on this, it might take a bit of time to fix it.
 It should be finished in the morning"
-- Percivous: "I would like you to do it for me now, but as a former servant of the ROst army I would like to see some respect"
+- Percivous: "I would like you to do it for me now, but as a former servant of the Rost army I would like to see some respect"
 - Norah stands to her full height, a few inches taller than Percivous.
 - Norah: "Well, I don't mind getting behind the forge but it will cost a little bit more.
 I'm not the type to deal with... standard weapons such as this.
 It will cost a gold piece, and I can have it done within half an hour"
 - Percivous: "I'll pay you one gold if you will do my friend's dagger as well"